dasikha/bor-lend-graph/README.md

 # Fullstack

-In this repository, you will use Nodes, Express, mySQL and Vue to build a SPA (Single Page Application) for the MVP.
+In this repository, you will use Node Express, mySQL and Vue to build a SPA (Single Page Application) for the MVP.

-## Project Statement
+## Project Description

 The overall project is to assist user to monitor the borrowing and lending activities/history between a borrower to a lender or vice-versa.
 At the same time, the application should promote and instill healthy borrowing habits in the user.
 For this, project phase, we will work on the borrowing section (refer to MVP)

-## Borrower Definition
+### Borrower Definition

 FOR individual borrower
 WHO wants to monitor the money that they borrowed from other individual.